RalXYZ/typora-latex/README.md

 Choose between the following two options:

-1. Get the CSS file from *Release*.
+1. Get CSS file from *Releases*.
-2. Build by yourself, following the steps in "Build" section.
+2. Build by yourself, following the steps listed in "Build" section below.

 ### Deployment